jungian6/AlphaSerpent/README.md

 - A Snake game environment with Pygame
 - A Deep Q-Network (DQN) agent that learns to play Snake
 - Training pipeline for the agent
-- Visualization for the training progress
+- Visualisation for the training progress
 - The ability to watch the trained AI play

 ## Project Structure